 Just note that if you are looking to take photographs without the crowds on the bridge, then you must visit early on in the day.
 The bridge is quite small and popular.
 So, as you may imagine it can get quite crowded during the day here.

 The second bridge in the park is the Oak Bridge, which connects a pathway just off of West Drive to the Ramble.
-This is a lesser known bridge, but it does offer some fantastic views of the Lake with the city skyline out back.
+This is a lesser known bridge, but it does offer some fantastic views of the Lake with the city skyline out back (and is one of my favorite NYC photo spots).

 In addition, right as you get to the other side of the bridge you will be welcomed to the Ramble Arch and the Bank Rock Boat Landing, for more scenic views.